jlusPrivat/RAAM-WP/doc/serverCommands.md

 `s` | "s" for "server id".
 Must always be sent by server.
 If the server is unknown to the client, "SERVER_UNKNOWN" will be returned and the connection closed.
 `sw` | "sw" for "software".
 Is the name of the software sending this string.
 For example: "RAAM-WP" `v` | "v" for "version".
 Is the RAAM software version as semver string of the sender.
+`ua` | "ua" for "unrecognized action".
+The action name that was not recognized.